PriyaranjanKS/FusionDevBlogs/_posts/2024-08-03-Copilot-AI-Prompt.md

 ```

-We will do one more formatting of this output to serialize this JSON into a readable format: Material Name: Vendor Name: Lead Time Days: Quality Score: Unit Price Dollars.
+We will do one more formatting of this output to serialize this JSON into a readable format: **Material Name: Vendor Name: Lead Time Days: Quality Score: Unit Price Dollars ** .
 To do this, let’s add another variable and set its formula to:

 ```